 We know a thing or two about the downside of running.
-According to our research, nipple irritation is one of the most painful side effects, which is why we recommend Kinesiology Tape—also known as nipple tape.
+According to our research, nipple chafing or jogger’s nipple is one of the most painful side effects/sport injuries for runners, which is why we recommend Kinesiology Tape—also known as nipple tape.

-- Wear form-fitting shirts and tops so the fabric doesn’t move around.
+- Wear form-fitting shirts and tops or compression vest so the fabric doesn’t move around.

 - Women can choose seamless bras made of soft fibre to constrict breast movement.

-- Discover nipple tape, available at sporting goods retailers and/or e-commerce store.
+- Discover nipple tape or nip-guards, available at sporting goods retailers and/or e-commerce store.

 Ordinary adhesive tape isn’t up to the job because it’s not designed to be kind to skin.
 Nipple tape is fashioned of a specific cotton-based adhesive that won’t chafe skin areas, no matter how much your chest jiggles during your run.

 Sweat.
 Stretch.
 Breathe.
 Go!
 This tape is manufactured for endurance and comfort so even if you sweat so much you are pretty sure only your water bottle saves you from dehydration, this tape product holds fast and doesn’t slip or fall off, even during the most daunting runs.

 What Are The Best Nipple Tapes For Runners?